 What Causes Hemorrhoids?

-Hemorrhoids develop when the veins in the lower rectum or anus become swollen due to increased pressure.
-This pressure causes the veins to stretch and enlarge, which can lead to symptoms such as bleeding, itching, pain, or swelling.
+Hemorrhoids occur when veins in the lower rectum or anus become swollen due to increased pressure.
+This stretching can lead to symptoms such as bleeding, itching, pain, or swelling.

-Several common factors can increase pressure in the rectal veins and contribute to hemorrhoid formation.
+Several common factors increase pressure in the rectal veins, making hemorrhoid formation more likely.

 Common Causes of Hemorrhoids